All Episodes

 You approach them as people.

-You tell them they live in the greatest country in the world, United States of America, that you love them.
+You tell them they live in the greatest country in the world, the United States of America, that you love them.

 You want the best for them, but it's up to them.

-And this country provides more opportunity for people willing to go out and strive for it, work for it, and what our gonna do, what our party's gonna do is get out of your way.
+And this country provides more opportunity for people willing to go out and strive for it, work for it.

-But The Democrat Party way is to destroy the U.S. culture in order to get votes for power.
+But the Democrat Party way is to destroy the U.S. culture in order to get votes for power.

 Why would the Republican Party want to go along with that?

-But they do, because it's the path of least resistance, the path of least criticism, other than from their own voters.
+But they do because it's the path of least resistance, the path of least criticism other than from their own voters.

-Terry in uh in Dublin, Ohio.
+Terry in Dublin, Ohio.

 I'm glad you waited.